How Much Is a Phone Bill per Month for One Person?

 While you may be tempted by the newest smartphone, it will likely raise your monthly bill if you don’t pay the full cost up front.
 When you finance a cell phone, the price is usually spread out over the length of your contract.
 To keep your monthly costs low, you may be better off keeping your current phone and choosing a lower-cost carrier or plan.
 If you do decide to buy a new phone, make sure to ask about any available promotions and trade-in offers for your old phone.

-Opt out of insurance
+Consider opting out of insurance

 While insurance can sometimes pay off — especially if you purchase a pricey phone or buy a device for a child — it doesn’t always make sense.
-Sometimes a service you already have may offer coverage, such as your credit card or homeowners insurance.
+Sometimes a service you already have may offer coverage for your phone, such as your credit card or homeowners insurance.
 In the long run, it may be smartest to invest in a sturdy phone case and then put money away into an emergency fund, which you can use to repair/replace your phone if needed.
 Finally, remember that if you can’t afford to replace the phone you buy, it probably makes sense to choose a less expensive model.[8]

 Negotiate a lower price